 If you’re wondering when you should replace a truck mounted air compressor, the short answer is, “when you need to.”
 If your air compressor is functioning properly, there is no need to replace it early or on a pre-determined schedule.

-Chris Marshall supports this sentiment in an article by Rockler, saying, “I don’t think there are general guidelines about when an air compressor should be retired.
+Chris Marshall supports this sentiment in Service Truck Magazine, saying, “I don’t think there are general guidelines about when an air compressor should be retired.
 I’ve never read or been informed about any, at any rate.
 If the condensation in the tank doesn’t have flakes of rust in it, the air seals are still holding, and the motor is running strong, I’d just keep right on using it.”

 Of course, many fleets replace their truck mounted air compressors at regular intervals, based on their own equipment estimates.
 Fleets outfitted with rotary screw air compressors can typically cycle their air compressors at the same time as their trucks.
 However, those with reciprocating air compressors will need to plan for a much shorter interval.